Mr. President... Mr. President... A, Set #2, 1987. Silver-dye bleach prints, Set of 10, 14 x 11 inches, print, each.

 Heads/Bodies 1967, Print with pastel, 2 x 2 inches, each, 8.75 x 10.938 inches, matted.

 Robert Heinecken (American, 1931-2006) was a pioneer in the postwar Los Angeles art scene.
 A self-described "para-photographer," Heinecken extended the traditional practices of photography through darkroom experimentation, double-sided photograms, collage, and other techniques.
-A precursor of the "Pictures Generation," Heinecken explored themes of commercialism, Americana, kitsch, sex, the body in work that captured the irony and surrealism in contemporary media culture.
+A precursor of the "Pictures Generation," Heinecken explored themes of commercialism, Americana, kitsch, sex, the body in work that captured the irony and surrealism of contemporary American media culture.